MutsFM/computercraft/elevator-inc/README.md

 It has three main purposes:
 * It connects to the screen.
 (Make sure the monitor is placed on the right side of the computer!),
 * It registers the input from the player on the touchscreen, and
-* If the player selects a floor, it sends out a corresponding rednet message to controller computers.
+* If the player selects a floor, it sends out a corresponding rednet message to controller computers, or
+* If the player selects "request cart", it sends out a corresponding rednet message to the cart dispenser computer.

 The touchscreen also includes a feature that displays the corresponding floor number differently from the other floors, allowing players to identify on which floor they are.

 The touchscreen programme furthermore allows for easy customisation of the colors displayed on the screen.
 You can change the colors in the Color Customisation Options section.
 This is described in further detail below.

+**Note:** The cart request function and system is optional.
+The elevator system will still work, even if the cart dispense function is not installed.
+In such case, the 'cart request' button on the touchscreen will merely not result in a cart to be delivered to the floor.
+If desired, you could delete or comment out the respective sections in the touchscreen programme.
+Touchscreen programmes without a cart request function are currently considered for a future release of Elevator-Inc.

 The touchscreen programme in this repository is for a 7 floor building, however in the folder "ts" you can find additional touchscreen programmes for buildings with more floors and with different designs.
 The number behind "touchscreen" indicates for how many floors that programme is designed.
 For example, touchscreen20n is designed for a building with 20 floors with a numpad design rather than the original design.